JairoLedezma/test_cicd/readme.md

  - Click create anyway on the pop-up that shows up

 ## Payload Configuration
+- After the kie server project is deployed and configured on the OpenShift cluster, services and routes are created which exposes the kie-server REST API.Examples are shown below as how to access various REST Enpoints.
-- Execute the following GET Request from Swagger API under the Kie Server and Kie Containers section when using the Kie development server to retrieve the **container Id**.<br />GET "http://localhost:8080/kie-server/services/rest/server/containers"<br /><br />
+- Execute the following GET Request from Swagger API under the Kie Server and Kie Containers section when using the Kie development server to retrieve the **container Id**.<br />GET http://{api-url}/services/rest/server/containers<br /><br />
 ![](https://github.com/RutvikPanchal/sampleDMN/blob/master/docs/GET%20Containers.png?raw=true)<br /><br />
-- Execute the following GET Request under the DMN models section to retrieve the **model-namespace** and **model-id** by passing in the container Id, set the Response content type to application/json.<br />GET "http://localhost:8080/kie-server/services/rest/server/containers/IterationDemo_1.0.0-SNAPSHOT/dmn"<br /><br />
+- Execute the following GET Request under the DMN models section to retrieve the **model-namespace** and **model-id** by passing in the container Id, set the Response content type to application/json.<br />GET http://{api-url}/services/rest/server/containers/IterationDemo_1.0.0-SNAPSHOT/dmn<br /><br />
 ![](https://github.com/RutvikPanchal/sampleDMN/blob/master/docs/GET%20Info.png?raw=true)<br /><br />
-- Execute the following POST Request to check for the validation by passing in the payload configured as shown in **Payload** in the body parameter, set the Parameter content type and Response content type to application/json.<br />POST "http://localhost:8080/kie-server/services/rest/server/containers/IterationDemo_1.0.0-SNAPSHOT/dmn"<br /><br />
+- Execute the following POST Request to check for the validation by passing in the payload configured as shown in **Payload** in the body parameter, set the Parameter content type and Response content type to application/json.<br />POST http://{api-url}/services/rest/server/containers/IterationDemo_1.0.0-SNAPSHOT/dmn<br /><br />
 ![](https://github.com/RutvikPanchal/sampleDMN/blob/master/docs/POST%20Info.png?raw=true)<br /><br />
 ### Payload - Configurationn:
 ```